 Prep and cook the potatoes

-- Thinly slice the potatoes lengthwise.
+- Scrub the potatoes; thinly slice the potatoes crosswise.

 Toast the flatbreads; bake the pizzas